ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 Setting up the LEDs in a horizontal manner would be the most logical as you can see them clearly without having to twist the arduino or breadboard.
 Next up was to connect these diodes with some power.
 The part of the breadboard from a-j sends current vertically whereas the + and - does it horizontally.
-So from the ports 5-2, I connected them to the column that leads to the long leg of their respective LED.
+So from ports 5-2, I connected them to the column that leads to the long leg of their respective LED.
 After that, I reduced the current flow by placing resistors that connected the electric flow onto the other side of the breadboard.
 Lastly, I connected all of the LEDs to the ground port of the arduino.

 #### Code

 Here is the code for the program.
-It is coded up to 10 just so the pattern of the code could be recognized.
+It is coded up to 10 for space sake.

 int pin2 = 2;
 int pin3 = 3;
 int pin4 = 4;
 int pin5 = 5;
 int waittime = 1000;

 void setup() {
   // put your setup code here, to run once:

   pinMode (pin2, OUTPUT);
   pinMode (pin3, OUTPUT);
   pinMode (pin4, OUTPUT);